open-horizon-services/service-sms-me/README.md

 ## Usage:

-1. Edit the Makefie to add:
+1. Edit the Makefile to add:

 ```
 SERVICE_PLAN_ID (your sinch plan ID)